U.S. Route 301 in Florida: History

-US 301 first entered Florida in 1949, terminating in Tampa.
-It was rerouted along the 'old US 41' route to Palmetto in 1952, bypassing Tampa, and extended in 1953 south to Sarasota.
+US 301 then continued south from Palmetto to Bradenton concurrently with US 41 over the original Green Bridge over the Manatee River, then south to Sarasota along the present route of 9th Street, 301 Boulevard, 15th Street, and Washington Boulevard.
 In Sarasota, US 301 initially terminated at Main Street, which carried US 41 from Washington Boulevard to downtown Sarasota at the time.
-By 1959, US 301 was extended a half mile south along Washington Boulevard in Sarasota when US 41 was rerouted to its current route along the newly-built Bayfront Drive along Sarasota Bay.
+US 301 was extended a half mile south along Washington Boulevard in Sarasota in 1959 when US 41 was rerouted to its current route along the newly built Bayfront Drive along Sarasota Bay.